Sanka1610/RVX-anddea/README.md

 [Japanese/日本語](README_JP.md)

-# RVX anddea Module
+# RVX anddea

-This module applies ReVanced patches created by anddea to YouTube and YouTube Music.
+It provide modules and patched APKs with ReVanced patches created by anddea.

 ## Download
 You can get the latest release [here](https://github.com/Sanka1610/RVX-anddea-Module/releases/).